drshahizan/special-topic-data-engineering/project/proposal/DataAce/proposal.md

 Without data on their audience, creators may not know who is responding to their content or what changes they can make to better target their ideal audience.
 This can make it tough for them to develop material that will engage and grow their audience.

 ## 🔍 Scope:
-The objective of this system is to discern fraudulent transactions by analyzing a large amount of historal data which will enable users to gain insight for effective decision-making and analysis.
+The objective of this system is to provide the overview insight of a Tiktok creators' performance including the type of trends which are trending in Tiktok by analyzing a large amount of historal data from the Tiktok application which will enable users to gain insight for effective decision-making and analysis.
 Below contains the project scope statement which will help us achieve said objective.

 ![scope](projectscope.jpg)

-- `Data Source` : The data which will be used in this project will be collected from Kaggle dataset, <a href="https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud">Credit Card Fraud Detection</a>.
+- `Data Source` : The data which will be used in this project will be collected from the Tiktok application by implementing web scraping or API.

-- `Database Development` : The dataset will be connected to MongoDB by using Tensorflow.
+- `Database Development` : The data collected will be connected to MongoDB by using Tensorflow.

-- `Data Cleaning` : The dataset will be cleaned and prepared by using Python library such as Pandas and Numpy.
+- `Data Cleaning` : The data collected will be cleaned and prepared by using Python library such as Pandas and Numpy.

-- `Data Preparation`: Data pre-processing, training and testing will be done by using Tensorflow and the data will be visualised in a form of a dashboard by using MongoDB Charts.
+- `Data Preparation`: Data pre-processing, training and testing will be done by using Tensorflow and the data will be visualised in a form of a dashboard by using Streamlit.

 - `Website design` : Django will be used to build and design the framework of the website.